 Context:

-Follow the one-in-twenty rule: if there are 20 of a specific flower in bloom, it’s generally okay to take one—if it’s a species that’s not endangered or protected.
+Follow the one-in-twenty rule: If there are 20 of a specific flower in bloom, it’s generally okay to take one, if it’s a species that’s not endangered or protected.

 Environmental scientists and botanists use botanical presses to preserve plant specimens for research, helping to document and study biodiversity.
 This process is crucial for identifying plant species, understanding ecosystems, and monitoring environmental changes.